raynamharris/Shell_Intro_for_Transcriptomics/05_FindingThings.md

 3. How many times did you look at the contents of a directory today?

 #
 Moral of the story: Most of what we do at the command line is navigate directories with `cd` and `ls`.
-Then,

 ## Proceed to the Next or Previous lesson